-Because proCoV2 is three bases different from the Wuhan-1 genome, we estimate that the divergence of the earliest variants of proCoV2 occurred 5.8 - 8.1 weeks earlier, based on the range of estimated mutation rates of coronavirus genomes (see Materials and Methods).
-This timeline puts the presence of proCoV2 in late-October 2019, which is consistent with the report of a fragment of spike protein identical to Wuhan-1 in early December in Italy, among other evidence (van Dorp et al. 2020; Giovanetti et al. 2020; Xingguang Li et al. 2020; Amendola et al. 2021).
-The sequenced segment of the spike protein is short (409 bases), and it does not span positions in which 49 major early variants were observed, which means that the Italian Spike protein fragment can only confirm the existence of proCoV2 before the first coronavirus detection in China.
+Because proCoV2 is three bases different from the Wuhan-1 genome, we estimate that the divergence of the earliest variants of proCoV2 occurred 5.8-8.1 weeks earlier, based on the range of estimated mutation rates of coronavirus genomes (see Materials and Methods).
+This timeline puts the presence of proCoV2 in late October 2019, which is consistent with the report of a fragment of spike protein identical to Wuhan-1 in early December in Italy, among other evidence (Giovanetti et al. 2020; Li, Wang, et al. 2020; van Dorp et al. 2020; Amendola et al. 2021).
+The sequenced segment of the spike protein is short (409 bases).
+It does not span positions in which 49 major early variants were observed, which means that the Italian spike protein fragment can only confirm the existence of proCoV2 before the first coronavirus detection in China.